-If you are interested in a particular ad, please respond directly to the advertiser and not to CJS.
+If you are interested in a particular advert, please respond directly to the advertiser and not to CJS.
 Please remember to tell them that you saw their advertisement on CJS Online.

-Type of contract: Fixed Term
+Type of contract: Permanent

 Work pattern: Full time